Importance of Monitoring Food Storage Warehouse Environmental Conditions

-Food-grade warehouses focus on maintenance of proper health and sanitation to protect the food within.
-Proper conditions detailed in strict guidelines.
-The guidelines can differ for each country or area this food is distributed in.
+Food-grade warehouses focus on the maintenance of proper health and sanitation to protect the food within.
+Proper conditions are detailed in strict guidelines.
+The guidelines can differ for each country or area this food is distributed.

 Managing Food in a Warehouse Requires Proper Attention and Care

 Warehouse management for food products carries a higher risk than other non-consumable products.
 Poor food management in warehouses can potentially be deadly.
-Each year 48 million people in the US alone are sick with food-related illness.
+Each year 48 million people in the US alone are sick with food-related illnesses.
 128,000 need hospitalization and 3,000 die.
 Poor food safety practices can put a company out of business.
-In serious cases possible criminal charges brought.
+In serious cases, possible criminal charges were brought.

 To protect consumers the FDA introduced stronger legislation in the form of the FSMA.
-The complex global supply chain has magnified risk of tainted food.
-Warehouses and distribution facilities should understand their obligations under the law.
+The complex global supply chain has magnified the risk of tainted food.
+Food storage warehouse and distribution facilities should understand their obligations under the law.